-Leo Paul C. Maagma, 51years old, Filipino, was appointed the Chief Audit Executive of GT Capital Holdings, Inc. in April 2018.
-With over 27 years of extensive work experience-more than 22 years in audit and five years in accounting, accounts receivables, treasury, and payroll-Mr. Maagma began his career in an external auditing firm, then spent five years in a food manufacturing company, and nearly 15 years in a business engaged in the distribution of health care products.
-He spent eight of his nearly two decades in audit work at the regional and country head offices of two multinational companies, Zuellig Pharma Corporation (Zuellig) and Unilever Bestfoods (Unilever).
-Before joining GT Capital, for 141/2 years, Mr. Maagma served in various capacities at Zuellig-Internal Audit Manager from 2012 to 2018, Accounts Receivable Manager from 2010 to 2012, Corporate Internal Audit Manager from 2007 to 2010, and Internal Audit Manager from 2003 to 2007.
-At Zuellig, he was chiefly responsible for the Philippine subsidiary's internal audit function, while assisting in regional risk-based internal audits for the Zuellig Pharma Group across 12 countries in the Asia-Pacific region.
-Prior to his time at Zuellig, Mr. Maagma held several positions at Unilever from 1998 to 2003: Regional Information Systems Audit Supervisor, Category Accounting Manager, and Treasury Manager.
+Leo Paul C. Maagma, 52 years old, Filipino, was appointed as Chief Audit Executive of GT Capital in April 2018.
+With over 29 years of extensive work experience-more than 24 years in audit and five years in accounting, accounts receivables, treasury, and payroll-Mr. Maagma began his career in an external auditing firm, then spent five years in a food manufacturing company, and nearly 15 years in a business engaged in the distribution of health care products.
+He spent eight of his more than two decades in audit work at the regional and country head offices of two multinational companies, Zuellig Pharma Corporation and Unilever Bestfoods.
+Before joining GT Capital, for 141⁄2 years, Mr. Maagma served in various capacities at Zuellig Pharma Corporation-Internal Audit Manager from 2012 to 2018, Accounts Receivable Manager from 2010 to 2012, Corporate Internal Audit Manager from 2007 to 2010, and Internal Audit Manager from 2003 to 2007.
+At Zuellig Pharma Corporation, he was chiefly responsible for the Philippine subsidiary's internal audit function, while assisting in regional risk-based internal audits for the Zuellig Pharma Group across 12 countries in the Asia-Pacific region.
+Prior to his time at Zuellig Pharma Corporation, Mr. Maagma held several positions at Unilever Bestfoods from 1998 to 2003: Regional Information Systems Audit Supervisor, Category Accounting Manager, and Treasury Manager.
 Previously, he performed other supervisory roles in audit in Empire East Land Holdings, Inc. and Ernst and Young International.
-Mr. Maagma earned his Master's degree in Business Administration (MBA) from the Asian Institute of Management (AIM).
-Aside from this, he is a Certified Public Accountant (CPA), Chartered Business Administrator (CBA), and a certified Information Security Management Systems (ISMS) Internal Auditor.
+Mr. Maagma earned his Master's degree in Business Administration from the Asian Institute of Management.
+Aside from this, he is a Certified Public Accountant, Chartered Business Administrator, and a certified Information Security Management Systems Internal Auditor.
 He graduated from the University of Santo Tomas with a Bachelor of Science degree in Commerce, major in Accountancy.

 Atty.
-Renee Lynn Miciano-Atienza, 39 years old, Filipino, is Vice President and Head of the Legal & Compliance Department of GT Capital.
+Renee Lynn Miciano-Atienza, 40 years old, Filipino, is Vice President and Head of the Legal and Compliance Department of GT Capital.
 She was appointed to her position on May 11, 2016 and has been with GT Capital since August 2012.
-She concurrently holds the following positions: Director, GT Capital Auto Dealership Holdings, Inc.; Director, Toyota Subic, Inc. Prior to joining the Corporation, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation (CMIC).
-Before joining CMIC, she was the Officer-in-Charge of the Prosecution and Enforcement Department of the PSE.
-She was also Legal Counsel of the Office of Senator Miguel Zubiri, and prior to entering law school, a trader for United Coconut Planters Bank.
-She earned her Bachelor of Science degree in Management from the Ateneo de Manila University and finished her

-Juris Doctor degree in the same university.
+She concurrently holds the following positions: Director, GT Capital Auto and Mobility Holdings, Inc.; Director, Toyota Subic, Inc.; Corporate Secretary, AXA Philippines; Assistant Corporate Secretary; Toyota Santa Rosa, Inc. Prior to joining the Corporation, she was the Head of the Investigation and Enforcement Department of the Capital Markets Integrity Corporation.
+Before joining the Capital Markets Integrity Corporation, she was the Officer-in-Charge of the Prosecution and Enforcement Department of the Philippine Stock Exchange, Inc. She was also Legal Counsel of the Office of Senator Miguel Zubiri, and prior to entering law school, a trader for United Coconut Planters Bank.
+She earned her Bachelor of Science degree in Management from the Ateneo de Manila University and finished her Juris Doctor degree in the same university.
 In 2019, she completed the Strategic Business Economics Program of the University of Asia and the Pacific.